West Hills, Los Angeles: Other community features

-Among religious buildings, Our Lady of the Valley Catholic Church, Saint Bernardine Parish and the Shomrei Torah Synagogue is located near Stone Gate Drive and Valley Circle Boulevard.
+Among religious buildings, Our Lady of the Valley Catholic Church, Saint Bernardine Parish and the Hamakom Synagogue is located near Stone Gate Drive and Valley Circle Boulevard.
 Chabad of West Hills is located near the intersection of Hartland Street and Valley Circle Boulevard.
+Hamakom (synagogue) is a Conservative synagogue, is located in West Hills.
+It was formed in 2023 through the merger of Shomrei Torah Synagogue and Temple Aliyah.

 The Corporate Pointe business park, on the largest research and light industry property in West Hills, is in planning for redevelopment.
 It is located at Fallbrook Avenue and Roscoe Boulevard, near Hidden Lake and the Chatsworth Reservoir.
 The property was originally developed in 1959 as the Thompson-Ramo-Wooldridge aerospace corporation's new headquarters.
 It was later used by Atomics International, Hughes Aircraft, and Raytheon for aerospace development advancements and nuclear research.

 Public transport

 Public transport within West Hills and the San Fernando Valley is provided by Metro Local bus routes, operated by the Los Angeles County Metropolitan Transportation Authority (Metro).
 They connect to transfer points and hubs in adjacent Woodland Hills, Canoga Park, and Chatsworth for other public transport systems and destinations.

 Metro Local routes serving West Hills include: 162/163 via Sherman Way, 164 via Victory Boulevard, 165 via Vanowen Street, 169 via Saticoy Street, and 152/353 via Fallbrook Avenue and Roscoe Boulevard.